turbot/steampipe-plugin-hypothesis/docs/tables/hypothesis_profile.md

   hypothesis_profile
 ```

-### Among the most recent 1000 annotions, find those in your private groups
+### Among the most recent 500 annotions, find those in your private groups (method 1)

 ```
 with groups as (